tiffanimarlowe/project_template/README.md

 After creating and analyzing the delivery system simulation, we expect to find air based delivery methods will be more efficient compared to ground based delivery methods.
 In particular, we believe that drone delivery will be significantly faster and more efficient compared to ground based delivery; perhaps even 30% more efficient.
 With that being said, we are not sure at what point and what conditions it will take for ground based delivery systems to exceed drone delivery abilities.
 Lastly, we expect that battery life and the weight of the packages will have an overall effect on the air delivery systems capabilities.

-## (Other)

-Tiffani:

-I put everything, (and as much of I write up I can give you) here: I dont really know where iit would fit best, so feel free to improve my writing and put it where it belongs.
-Images, links for movies and text....

 #### Results:

 Are as expected, as it even though there are only a few orders per hour, there are only a few drones.
 In aviation, a rule of thumb is if you need to employ one aircraft all the time, you need at least three.
 This is similar to our situation as the charging time is triple the flight time.